-‘For the past 138 years, the Bristol Medico-Chirurgical (Med Chi) Society has set up series of forums on contemporary issues of importance to the medical fraternity in Bristol.
-The programme for the forthcoming year will cover several general areas including, renal medicine, oncology, psychiatry, cardiology, respiratory medicine and the important interface between primary and secondary care.
-The messages for each session are expected to be applicable and generaliseable to other areas of medicine and are hoped to be thoughts provoking.
+‘For more than 140 years, the Bristol Medico-Chirurgical (Med Chi) Society has set up a series of forums on contemporary issues of importance to the medical fraternity in Bristol.
+The programme for the forthcoming year will cover several general areas which are accessible at the Programme page.
+The messages for each session are expected to be applicable and generaliseable to other areas of medicine and are hoped to be thought provoking.

 Each Med Chi evenings is planned to be a pleasant mix of a social event followed by an informative lecture.
 The sessions this year will be run at the Engineer’s House, Clifton which is an excellent venue.
 There will be first class catering and, in the long tradition of the Bristol Med Chi, the speakers are of high calibre who are known locally, nationally and internationally.
 We hope that you will be able to attend many of these evenings and will enrich each these meetings with your participation’